oceanprotocol/docs/content/setup/ctd.md

 ## Requirements

 At the time of writing, we need the following:
+First, create a folder with the following structure:

 - working [Barge](https://github.com/oceanprotocol/barge).
 For this setup, we will asume the Barge is installed in /ocean/barge/
 - a working Kubernetes (K8s) cluster (Minikube is a good start)